 There is no evidence that genital HSV infection occurring during early pregnancy is associated with an increased risk of spontaneous abortion or congenital abnormalities.
 Diagnosis and treatment are important to reduce symptoms, reduce viral shedding and to reduce the risk of recurrence or asymptomatic viral shedding around the time of delivery.
 The affected woman should be referred to a genitourinary medicine (GUM) clinic for confirmation of the diagnosis, treatment and screening for other sexually transmitted infections (STIs).
 If this cannot be arranged immediately, treatment should be commenced in primary care.

 Aciclovir is not licensed for use in pregnancy but is not known to be harmful and should be first-line treatment.
-Manufacturers advise use only when benefit exceeds risk.
 There is no evidence of an increased incidence of birth defects with either aciclovir or other standard antivirals.
-However, there is more experience with aciclovir, hence it is considered first-line at this time.
+However, there is more experience with aciclovir, hence it is considered first-line treatment.

 The dose used is the same as for non-pregnant women, so the standard regime is aciclovir 400 mg three times a day for five days.